mintukurmi/uttar/README.md

-# uttar - A Q & A Portal
+# UTTAR - A Question & Answer Portal